unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Providing-Build-Files.md

    $ make -n
    ```

-   This flag, `-n`, has just shown us what `make` will run; the full commands for `gcc` including flags.
+   This flag, `-n`, has just shown us what `make` will run, the full commands for `gcc` including flags.
-   What's interesting here is any line which start with:
+   What's interesting here is any line which starts with:

    ```
    $ echo "  CC      "